Does Sterling Silver Tarnish? Does Water Corrode it? And Is it Possible to Prevent and Stop Sterling Silver From Tarnishing?

 Does Sterling Silver Tarnish When Exposed to Toothpaste?

 Yes, sterling silver tarnishes when exposed to toothpaste.
-Most commercial toothpaste brands contain mild abrasives that can scratch the surface of the silver, creating many tiny grooves where tarnish builds up more easily.
+Most commercial toothpaste brands contain mild abrasives that scratch the silver’s surface creating many tiny grooves where tarnish builds up more easily.

-This means repeated toothpaste exposure of will cause your silver item to tarnish faster in the future.
+This means repeated toothpaste exposure causes your silver item to tarnish faster and more noticeably.

 Does Sterling Silver Tarnish When Exposed to Toothpaste?